grassroot72/SMAMP/README.md

 SMAMP uses 2 brokers.
 One of them forwards the clients' requests to application workers, and the other connects to the both application workers and DB workers.
-In SMAMP, the application broker acts as a application layer which dispatches the specific request to the respective workers which provide specific microservices.
+In SMAMP, the application broker acts as an ***application layer*** which dispatches the specific requests to the respective workers which provide specific microservices.
-The DB broker acts as a infrastructure layer which replays the requests from the microservices to SQL or NoSQL workers.
+The DB broker acts as an ***infrastructure layer*** which replays the requests from the microservices to SQL or NoSQL workers.

 SMAMP aims to align with the Domain-Driven Design principle.
 In this PoC project, I use a "MM service" to simulate some functions in the Material Management Module of the ERP software.
 I use MongoDB as the database server which is connected to the "NoSQL service" worker.
-Inside the "MM service", the CRUD operations of MongoDB are implemented.
+Inside the "MM service", the **CRUD** operations of MongoDB are implemented.

 ### *Performance Turning*